By Chet Fussman | | 7 mins

 Is hedging illegal?

 There is nothing illegal about it.
 Hedging your sports bets is not only legal, it can be a sensible strategy that mitigates risk, guarantees returns and ensures that you will have funds to wager another day.
+While the top sportsbooks always have the right to refuse service, they do not mind someone hedging bets.

 Should you hedge your bets?

 There is no right answer for everybody.
 Are you willing to lower risk in exchange for smaller profits?
 Or would you rather embrace risk in exchange for a larger payoff?
 Most likely, it depends on the size of the potential payout, your bankroll … and your personality.
+This all depends how you plan to attack the top sports betting apps, and your eventual sports betting goal.